SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Page-Level Access Control (UI-Based)/README.md

-# Page-Level Access Control in Power BI (UI-Based)
+# Page-Level Access Control (UI-Based)

+Restrict navigation to specific report pages for non-authorised users and redirect them to an access request page.

 > **Note**
 > Power BI does not provide native Page Level Security.